ejmockler/PHRED-Quality-Score-Visualizer/README.md

 # PHRED Quality Visualizer

-A webapp for easy visualization of PHRED-format quality scores from FASTQ sequencing data.
+Quickly render quality score trends in NGS and Nanopore sequencing.
-PHRED scores describe the error probability of an inaccurate DNA base read during sequencing.
+This webapp normalizes variations of PHRED-format quality scores, which describe the error probability of an inaccurate DNA base read during sequencing.

 ## Startup